 After my six month programme I had a three month break with a final session to follow.
 This gave me confidence to fly solo but with the comfort of knowing I had another session if I needed it.
 I could get used to the new systems in place and the new person I was.

-Before my treatment at Livability Icanho I was at the point of leaving work altogether.
+Before my treatment at Shaftesbury Icanho I was at the point of leaving work altogether.
 After treatment I can do my job and it’s up to me to decide whether I want, and I am confident enough, to know I can change my job or my career and be successful in something else, should I chose to do so.

 The vital treatment I needed